defold/doc/docs/en/manuals/profiling.md

 ## The runtime visual profiler

-Debug builds feature a runtime visual profiler that displays live information rendered overlayed on top of the running application:
+Debug builds feature a runtime visual profiler that displays live information rendered overlaid on top of the running application:

 ```lua
 function on_reload(self)